Kevin McDine: Career

 In the 2008 Grand Slam of Darts, he battered Wayne Mardle 5–0 in his opening group game but then lost 5–1 to John Part.
 He then beat Russian ladies champion Anastasia Dobromyslova 5–2 to advance to the knockout stages where he lost in the second round to Mervyn King 10–9 having led 6–2.

 McDine made his World Championship debut at the 2009 tournament facing Alex Roy in the first round.
 McDine beat Roy by three sets to one to advance to the second round where he faced qualifier Dennis Smith, who defeated fifth seed Terry Jenkins in the first round.
 McDine came into the match with a hand injury sustained while cooking Christmas dinner, but managed to take a 3 sets to nil lead before Smith fought back to 3 sets all and eventually beat McDine 4–3.

-In June 2010 he achieved a televised whitewash defeating Tony Broughton 9 – 0 in the UK Open.
+In June 2010, McDine achieved a televised whitewash defeating Tony Broughton 9 – 0 in the UK Open.

-At the 2014 PDC World Darts Championship McDine won his first round match by a 3-2 score line against Wayne Jones.
+At the 2014 PDC World Darts Championship, McDine won his first round match by a 3-2 score line against Wayne Jones.
 In round 2 he faced world #1 Michael van Gerwen and lost by a score of 4-1.
 After winning the second set, McDine proceeded to mock van Gerwen's celebrations on the way off stage.

-In January 2016 McDine gave up his tour card and announced he would be competing in the BDO.
-He made his BDO debut in the Dutch Open, where he reached the semi final, losing 2-1 in sets to Martin Adams.
+In January 2016, McDine gave up his tour card and announced he would be competing in the BDO.
+He made his BDO debut in the Dutch Open, where he reached the semi-final, losing 2-1 in sets to Martin Adams.

-In October 2017 McDine along with Ryan Joyce, Andy Lynn, Alan Davie, David Gradwell, Shaun Pomeroy and Tony Hardy won the National Punch Tavern pub darts team event, representing the Black Bull of Blaydon defeating The Red Lion of Bradford.
+In October 2017, McDine along with Ryan Joyce, Andy Lynn, Alan Davie, David Gradwell, Shaun Pomeroy and Tony Hardy won the National Punch Tavern pub darts team event, representing the Black Bull of Blaydon defeating The Red Lion of Bradford.
 The Red Lion team included Double BDO World Champion Scott Waites and former British Open winner Martin Atkins.
 The Black Bull won 6-5 with Shaun Pomeroy defeating Martin Atkins in the deciding leg.

-In November 2017 he failed to qualify for the 2018 PDC World Darts Championship.
+In November 2017, he failed to qualify for the 2018 PDC World Darts Championship.
 At the event McDine failed an in-competition drugs test after testing positive for cocaine and was later banned from all sport until 26 November 2019.

-In June 2019, McDine won the 2019 St Helens Darts Classic by defeating James Richardson of England in the Quarter Finals, Ryan Joyce of England in the Semi Finals and Mark McGeeney of England in the Final of the St Helens Darts Classic.
+In June 2019, McDine won the 2019 St Helens Darts Classic by defeating James Richardson of England in the quarter-finals, Ryan Joyce of England in the semi-finals and Mark McGeeney of England in the Final.